Map rail infrastructure

 Create an infographic

-Design a market development infographic template
+Design an infographic template

-1. On the ribbon, click the Reports.
+1. On the ribbon, click the Reports tab.

-2. Click Build reports and choose Build infographics.
+2. Click Build infographics.

 3. Click the Blank templates tab.
 Point to the Blank template and click Open.